UserLevelUp/OpNode/README.md

 # OpNode Tree Based Database

+Issues being added for Hactoberfest are:

+Create a video of how to use OpNode to attact a larger talent pool to work on this open sourced project.

 OpNode is about a treenode that contains different operations for a parent, and the operations occur on the child nodes.

 Nodes without operations are just key value pairs.